Everest Base Camp Helicopter Tour With Landing

 Everest Base Camp is one of the most popular Himalayan destinations, and whether you arrive by trek or helicopter, the main goal is to get there.
 However, your decision regarding the EBC helicopter tour or EBC trek may differ based on your preferences, health, time, money, comfort, experience, motivation, and other factors.

-Therefore, we offer the advantages and disadvantages of both the Everest base camp trek and the heli tour to help you make your decision:
+Therefore, we offer the advantages and disadvantages of both the Everest Base Camp trek and the heli tour to help you make your decision:

 Time Efficiency